 The conference will offer or provide other measures to support or facilitate meaningful participation.

 Prior Dialogue and Consultation: The IAS encourages dialogue among and with participants prior to the conference and prior to any action that is contemplated and that might result in disruption of participation.
-The IAS will consult with activist and advocacy organizations, sponsors and local partner, and other participants on policies and measures to increase and facilitate participation.
+The IAS will consult with activist and advocacy organizations, sponsors and local partners, and other participants on policies and measures to increase and facilitate participation.

-Community Activist Liaison: The conferences will provide support for dialogue and participation through a Community Activist Liaison that will provide advice and assistance in advance of and during the conference.
+Community Activist Liaison: The conference will provide support for dialogue and participation through a Community Activist Liaison who will provide advice and assistance in advance of and during the conference.
 The Community Activist Liaison will consult with activist organizations and individuals, as well as programme committee members, to identify from the conference programme, those conference sessions that are most likely to generate or attract peaceful protest and dissent.